Accessing RackConnect cloud servers

 You can use these dedicated public IP addresses to use SSH or RDP to directly access your cloud servers, as long as access is allowed.
 Access might be allowed via network policies with RackConnect v2.0.
 With RackConnect v3.0, access might be allowed via firewall access list entries created by the Network Security Team or via the Firewall Manager feature available within the MyRackspace portal.

-You can view the IP addresses assigned to your cloud servers by querying the Cloud Servers API or by looking up the cloud server’s details in the MyRackspace portal or the Cloud Control Panel.
-For example, the following image shows the dedicated IP address, named RackConnect, for a fully deployed RackConnect cloud server in the MyRackspace portal.
+You can view the IP addresses assigned to your cloud servers by querying the Cloud Servers API or by using one of the following methods.

 Note: Disregard the initial public IP address assigned to your cloud servers when they are built.
 With RackConnect v2.0, the automation processes deactivates the initial public IP address.